Tom-PIT/Connected.Docs/en/Logistics/Documents/Disassemblies.md

 > [!IMPORTANT]
 > On publish, stock is updated: the set disappears (decreases by the disassembled quantity) and parts become available (increase according to the set structure).
 Locations are respected if provided.

+### Alternative creation path (from Receives)

+If you already published a **[Receive](Receives.md)**, you can create a disassembly directly from it:
+- Open the committed Receive.
+- Use **Document connections ? + Disassemble**.

+This creates a Disassembly draft prefilled from the received packages, useful to record disassemblies directly at receipt.

 ## Editing